Bronze sculpture "Big stag after its moult", C. Paillet, XXth century

 Dim: W: 18,1in, D: 6,3in, H: 17,3in.

-Condition report: Good general condition.
+Condition report: Good condition.